 Coe Estate, Planting Fields, Oyster Bay, Long Island, New York

-In the later part of the 17th century the number and variety of lacquered objects imported to England from China and Japan expanded from small items like boxes and trays to include cabinets and screens.
-By the late 17th century, the vogue for lacquered furniture was widespread amongst the highest echelons of society and European craftsmen began to create their own version of lacquerwork.
-‘Japanning,’ as it was called, was addressed in detail in the 1688 Treatise of Japanning and Varnishing by George Parker and John Stalker, and provided instruction to the Englishman on how to execute the technique with lacquer recipes, processes, and designs using Western materials.
+In the later part of the seventeenth century the number and variety of lacquered objects imported to England from China and Japan expanded from small items like boxes and trays to include cabinets and screens.
+By the end of the seventeenth century, the vogue for lacquered furniture was widespread amongst the highest echelons of society and European craftsmen began to create their own version of lacquerwork.
+“Japanning,” as it was called, was addressed in detail in the 1688 Treatise of Japanning and Varnishing by George Parker and John Stalker and provided instruction to the Englishman on how to execute the technique with lacquer recipes, processes, and designs using Western materials.

-From the 17th century, the blue and white Delft tiles were initially rectangular and intended to be hung in wooden frames.
+From the seventeenth century, the blue and white Delft tiles were initially rectangular and intended to be hung in wooden frames.
 Following this, “Delft potters began to create plaques with self-framing borders…The shapes became more stylish, more varied and creative.”3 These included oval, lozenge and cartouche shapes with molded edges.
-Figure 6 depicts a group of blue and white Delft tiles decorated with chinoiserie motifs dating from the late 17th/early 18th century, whose varying lozenge forms are closely related to the depictions of tiles of the present cabinet.
+Figure 5 depicts a group of blue and white Delft tiles decorated with chinoiserie motifs dating from the late seventeenth/early eighteenth century, the varying lozenge forms of which are closely related to the depictions of tiles of the present cabinet.

 The present example is rare in retaining its original stand.
 The design of the stand is unusual, at this date, for being centered by a displayed eagle, a possible allusion to the heraldic device of its original owner.
 Not only is the carved stand original, but so is its silver leaf decoration.
-Such decoration enjoyed a brief fashion in England during the latter part of the 17th century and may have been driven by the taste for furniture actually made from silver in the late Stuart court, of which there were once extensive holdings.
-Parallel to this was the much-celebrated silver furniture by Ballin and Delaunay for Louis XIV, which was, of course, extremely influential to fashionable taste in England and throughout Europe.
-A lacquer cabinet with very similar brass mounts and stand, circa 1685, is in the collection of The Vyne, Hants (figure 7).
+Such decoration enjoyed a brief fashion in England during the latter part of the seventeenth century and may have been driven by the taste for furniture actually made from silver in the late Stuart court, of which there were once extensive holdings.
+Parallel to this was the much-celebrated silver furniture by Ballin and Delaunay for Louis XIV, which, of course, influenced fashionable taste in England and throughout Europe.
+A lacquer cabinet with very similar brass mounts and stand, circa 1685, is in the collection of The Vyne, Hampshire (figure 6).
 Like the present cabinet base, its deep pierced frieze is carved with scrolled acanthus foliage, putto and scrolled feet.

-The 65-room Coe Hall, with its greenhouses, gardens, woodland parks and outstanding plant collection were deeded to New York State in 1949 and now form the Planting Fields Arboretum State Historic Park.
+The 65-room Coe Hall, with its greenhouses, gardens, woodland parks and outstanding plant collection was deeded to New York State in 1949 and now forms the Planting Fields Arboretum State Historic Park.